GENERAL QUESTIONS:

 What is the One Community Campaign (OCC)?

-The One Community Campaign is the critical annual fundraiser for our schools, supporting staff and programs that provide Menlo Park City School District students with exceptional and award-winning schools.
+The One Community Campaign is the critical annual fundraiser for our schools, supporting staff and programs that provide Menlo Park City School District students with exceptional award-winning schools.
 The OCC combines the annual fall fundraising efforts of the Menlo Park-Atherton Education Foundation (MPAEF) and all of the four school Parent Teacher Organizations (PTOs) across our district into one donation to make it simple for each family to support their children’s education.

 What do the funds raised by the OCC support?